MichielStock/Kronecker.jl/docs/src/index.md

 *A general-purpose toolbox for efficient Kronecker-based algebra.*

 `Kronecker.jl` is a Julia package for working with large-scale Kronecker systems.
 The main feature of `Kronecker.jl` is providing a function `kronecker(A, B)` used to obtain an instance of the lazy `GeneralizedKroneckerProduct` type.
-In contrast to the native Julai function `kron(A, B)`, this does not compute the Kronecker product but instead stores the matrices in a specialized structure.
+In contrast to the native Julia function `kron(A, B)`, this does not compute the Kronecker product but instead stores the matrices in a specialized structure.
 Commonly-used mathematical functions are overloaded to provide the most efficient methods to work with Kronecker products.
 We also provide an equivalent binary operator `⊗` which can be used directly as a Kronecker product in statements, i.e., A ⊗ B`.

 ## Package features